ollimca/markdown-cv/index.md

 `2011-2022` Mathématiques I         												,  Bachelor en Sciences Économiques	       ,  	(6	/ 33)  , University of Luxembourg
 `2005-2010` Risk Management         												,  Master of Science in Banking and Finance	,  	(3/ 30)  , University of Luxembourg
 `2005-2008` Investments             												,  Master of Science in Banking and Finance  ,	(2/ 15)  , University of Luxembourg
-`2004-    ` Time Series             												,  Master of Science in             Finance  ,	( 30 hours) ,  Università della Svizzera Italiana
+`2004-    ` Time Series             												,  Master of Science in             Finance  ,	( 30 ore) ,  Università della Svizzera Italiana

 <!-- ### Footer